xc/dmbasedoc/readme.md

 Benefits
 ===========
-- Use MVC+razor templating - easier templating and routing, comparing to asp.net+sitebuilder web control
+- Use MVC+razor templating - better way of templating and routing, comparing to asp.net+sitebuilder web control

 - Multi sites - Multiple sites can be hosted in one digimaker instance(so different sites can share settings - eg. layout, css, uploaded images, and also code is more controlable/updatable in git ).